CptConstantine/RoleByPost/README.md

 - `!scene_clear`
   Clear all NPCs from the scene.

-- `!scene`
-  View all NPCs in the current scene.

 ---

 ## Features Planned

 - Support for other systems
-- Ability to have multiple characters per discord user
-- System specific commands (ex. starships, travel, and maintenence cost calculations for Traveller; system specific damage calculations)
+- System specific commands (ex. starships, travel, and maintenance cost calculations for Traveller; system specific damage calculations)
-- User can provide an openai API key to gain access to commands that use AI (summarize recent posts, ask rules questions)
+- User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)

 ---